 |

-new NotORM_Cache_File($filename) | Uses $filename
+new NotORM_Cache_File($filename) | Serializes to $filename

 |

-new NotORM_Cache_Database(PDO $connection) | Uses notorm table in database
+new NotORM_Cache_Database(PDO $connection) | Uses notorm table in the database

 |